CS 450 Homework 5

 To do this, you will need to have a representation for a 2x2 matrix.
 A simple list of 4 elements will do.
 Write a constructor and selectors for this.

 You will also need a procedure to multiply matrices.
-I suggest calling this procedure compose, since "multiply" is overloaded enough as it is.
+I suggest calling this procedure compose, since the term "multiply" is overloaded enough as it is.

 You will need to produce the original input stream.
 For a hint on how to do this, look at how we produced the stream integers using add-stream.
 You will need to notice how each element of the stream is produced from the previous one: you just add the matrix